kernelcrash/dragon-rom-and-floppy-emulator/README.md

 - Plug the micro SD into the STM32F4 board.
 - The STM32F4 board presents a rom image in real time to the Dragon or Tandy computer such that it thinks a rom cartridge is attached.
 - It can also emulate a WD2797 floppy disk controller such that you can load disk images off the SD card.
-It will emulate a Dragon DOS (or other DOS) ROM cart at the same timei (or RS-DOS for a Coco).
+It will emulate a Dragon DOS (or other DOS) ROM cart at the same time.

 Wiring it